 Plus, its interface is crisp, revealing current and new version numbers.
 So you know exactly what you’re working with.
 The only shortcoming we could find: You have to pay if you want automatic updates.

 Run a small business?
 Dell is here to help

-When you run a business, finding the right tech is key.
+When you run a business, finding the right tech is vital.
 You don’t want to waste money on tools that won’t get the job done.
 This PC works great for what we do, but your business is different.
 What you need might be different, too.

 Don’t just guess and hope it all works out.
 The pros at Dell Small Business can help.
 Chat, call or email an advisor and get free, helpful advice to help you find the right solutions.
-That’s right, it really is free.
+That’s right.
+It really is free.
 You don’t have to buy a thing.
 You can just get smart, reliable help to choose the right tools for your company.